itsbhatt/json-server/README.md

 ## Deployment

-It can be deployed on any platform(server/serverless) and it works seamplessly.
+It can be deployed on any platform(server/serverless) and it works seamlessly.

 ### AWS-Lambda